DestinyVolt/D-D/Others/Ink.md

 Wants:
 Big Request: \
-Can I use a background feature from Ravnica (Azorius Functionary)?
+Can I use a background feature from Ravnica (Azorius Guild Spells)?
 I basically just want Ensnaring Strike.

 Small Changes (imo) for Flavor: \
 Can I play a Charisma based Artificer if I swear off multiclassing?
 It keeps to the more artistic sorcerer vibes I'm kinda hoping for with the character \